Neighborhood

 Refinance

-Community Engagement: As a creative space, outreach to the design, craft, maker, music and food communities is critical to informing and supporting the project through its development evolution and occupancy.
+Community Engagement: As a creative space, outreach to the design, craft, maker, music and food communities was critical to informing and supporting the project through its development and occupancy.
+To honor the neighborhood's legacy and passion for the arts, The Platform commissioned Detroit artist Syndey G. James to paint "Girl With The D Earring" on the west facade.

 On Design Excellence: The design intention at Chroma is to celebrate the character of its concrete interior while opening up its brick exterior in a way that honors the building’s martini column structure and its notable mural.
 The interior is designed with a mix of utility and hospitality from the cellar to the 9th floor.